Out of Myself

-Out of Myself is the debut studio album by Polish progressive rock band Riverside, released on 21 September 2004.
-It was first released under The Laser's Edge and is the first album in the boxed set Reality Dream Trilogy which includes Out of Myself, Second Life Syndrome and Rapid Eye Movement.
+Out of Myself is the debut studio album by the Polish progressive rock band Riverside, released on 21 September 2004.
+It was first released under the Laser's Edge and is the first album in the boxed set Reality Dream Trilogy which includes Out of Myself, Second Life Syndrome and Rapid Eye Movement.

 Critical reception

 Riverside's debut full album Out of Myself was met with critical acclaim among progressive rock and metal reviewers.
 The album was described as "a rare thing of beauty" by MetalCrypt reviewer Bruce Dragonchaser.
 Boris at Metal Reviews stated that he was "lucky" to have "stumbled" on the album. "...one of the most treasured pieces in my collection", noted Ivor at Metal Storm.
 In 2024, Loudwire elected it as one of the 11 best progressive metal debut albums.

 Norway's Scream Magazine only gave it a 4 out of 6 score, opining that the band opted for "too safe" solutions rather than "the more intricate and virtuose".